 All data in this publication is provided in machine readable format (Comma Separated Values - CSV).
 In addition, interactive data visualisations are provided, allowing users to explore selected measures and trends further.

-Re-use of our data is subject to conditions outlined here:
+Re-use of our data is subject to our terms and conditions.

 Definitions for measures included in this publication are available in the accompanying metadata file.
 Terminology is defined where appropriate.
 These definitions will be developed, and further guidance provided in future editions of this publication series.

-Full details of the way that MHSDS returns are processed, which will be of use to analysts and other users of these data, are provided in the MHSDS User Guidance, available on the NHS Digital website:
+Full details of the way that MHSDS returns are processed, which will be of use to analysts and other users of these data, are provided in the MHSDS User Guidance.

 Coherence and comparability